Bower Manuscript: Discovery and edition

 The Bower Manuscript is named after its accidental purchaser Hamilton Bower, a British Army Lieutenant.
-The story begins with the brutal murder of Andrew Dalgliesh, a Scotsman camping in the Karakoram mountains, north of Kashmir.
+The story begins with the brutal murder of Andrew Dalgleish, a Scotsman camping in the Karakoram mountains, north of Kashmir.
 He was hacked to death inside his tent by an Afghan named Dad Mahomed.
 The British government wanted to bring Mahomed to justice, and therefore sent Hamilton Bower with some troops to go after the killer, states Wujastyk.
 Mahomed learned about the effort and escaped.
 Bower, in the chase, followed Mahomed through the Himalayan valleys into the Takla Makan desert.
 Bower arrived near Kucha (Xinjiang) in early March 1890 and set his camp.
 On the night of 2 or 3 March, a man came to his tent and offered to sell him old manuscripts and artifacts that his treasure hunters had found.
 Bower bought them.

 Bower took the manuscripts with him when he returned to Simla and forwarded it to Colonel James Waterhouse, the then President of the Asiatic Society of Bengal.
 Waterhouse reported the manuscript at the monthly meeting of the Society on 5 November 1890, whose proceedings were widely distributed.
 At the meeting, he stated that Bower visited the site where the manuscript was found, and referred to the stupa as something that looked like a huge "cottage loaf" near the "Ming–oi" Buddhist monastery ruins, 16 miles from Kucha near the banks of a river.
 Waterhouse mentioned that the Bower manuscript had 56 leaves (the edition now preserved at Bodleian Library has 51 leaves).
 He reported that the Bower manuscript was bound with two wooden boards on either end and a string running through a hole.
 He had sought the help of Babu Sarat Chandra Das and Lama Phuntshog to decipher the manuscript.
 Neither was able to read the script and said it must be "very ancient", according to Waterhouse.

 The Waterhouse report was reprinted in Bombay Gazette, where Hoernle learned about it and became very eager to study it.
 After the meeting, in parallel, some attempts were made to decipher the manuscript, but they proved unsuccessful.
 German Indologist Georg Buhler succeeded in reading and translating two leaves of the manuscript, reproduced in the form of heliogravures in the Proceedings of the Asiatic Society of Bengal.